Spokane Cost of Living: Spokane, WA Living Expenses Guide

 The median list price for homes in Spokane varies somewhat, depending on the area of the city.
-The median list price in the Airway Heights neighborhood is $290,000, while the Suncrest neighborhood's median list price is $450,000.
+The median list price in a more affordable neighborhood like Airway Heights is $290,000, while the Suncrest neighborhood's median list price is $450,000.
 Spokane also has a few luxury neighborhoods such as The Ridge at Hangman where the median home price is $1,250,500.

 The overall median rent price in Spokane is $1,115, and the overall average rent is $1,026.
 A studio apartment will typicaly cost $575 per month, while a one-bedroom apartment will cost $678.
 A two-bedroom apartment will see a larger increase in price at $897 per month.
 Three-bedroom and four-bedroom apartments and rental properties will cost around $1,279 and $1,485 respectively.

 Where the property is will also affect the price.
 Apartments closer to the center of the city will typically be more expensive, while apartments farther away will be less expensive.
 Spokane's rental prices are all below the national average and just slightly above the state average.